 国際日本文化研究センター International Research Center for Japanese Studies Library The Nichibunken Library collects a wide range of materials that are essential to research into Japan and makes the relevant materials available to researchers.
 It also provides access to various kinds of information relating to Japanese studies.
-The library's 520,000 titles can be searched online, and are available for other universities and institutions to copy or borrow on request via the inter-library loan system.
+The library's 550,000 titles can be searched online, and are available for other universities and institutions to copy or borrow on request via the inter-library loan system.
 One of the key points when it comes to collecting materials is to ensure comprehensive coverage of books about Japan written in different languages, and translated texts.
 As well as books and other such publications, the library is also active in collecting colored photographs from the late Edo and Meiji periods, old maps, and audio visual materials such as videos, DVDs and CDs.
 Databases Nichibunken maintains databases of the materials in its collection, in-house research results, and Japan-related materials held by other institutions.
-It currently provides online access to 49 different databases.
-Nichibunken also broadcasts academic lectures and other such events online in real time, as well as providing public access to an archive of 248 lectures recorded since 1997.
-(As of March 1, 2018) Facilities and Equipment RIHN places particular importance on developing technologies to measure relationships between humanity and nature, and on using those technologies to perform environmental diagnoses.
+It currently provides online access to 47\ different databases.
+Nichibunken also broadcasts academic lectures and other such events online in real time, as well as providing public access to an archive of 253\ lectures recorded since 1997. (\As of March 1, 2019) Interdisciplinary and Transdisciplinary researchTo achieve our mission, RIHN has been conducting interdisciplinary To achieve our mission, RIHN has been conducting interdisciplinary research spanning the natural sciences, humanities, and social sciences, and in recent years, has developed towards transdisciplinary research that involves collaboration with various stakeholders in society.
+RIHN research is increasingly transdisciplinary in that it seeks to redefine the role of science in society, improve dialogue between different traditions of knowledge, and stimulate new multiactor local, national and international collaborations.
+Facilities and Equipment RIHN places particular importance on developing technologies to measure relationships between humanity and nature, and on using those technologies to perform environmental diagnoses.
 To this end, RIHN maintains a world-class laboratory for stable isotope analysis.
 It is also working with universities and research institutions around the world to stimulate the use of stable isotope analysis within environmental studies.
-Databases RIHN has established a data facility for humanity and nature, and carries out activities with the aim of gathering, storing and making effective use of data, historical documents, and other research resources within the field.
-In particular, the RIHN Archives contains documents regarding research results and other activities (publications, research data, reports, and so on), and establishes an important resource for future generations.
-As well as carrying out research and development using these resources, and developing new analytical methods and areas of research, RIHN promotes shared-use of resources between universities and research institutions nationwide through activities such as NIHU's project to enable advanced collaboration on research resources.
+Science Communication As a national research institute, RIHN is expected to conduct exemplary science.
+It also must communicate its research agenda and results to the public and contribute to public awareness and discussion of contemporary environmentalism.
+A number of public symposia, seminar series, and publications are designed to reach specialist and general audiences.